-- ➤ I will make sure that my child arrives every day by 7:50 a.m.
-(Monday-Friday) or boards a bus at the scheduled time.

-- ➤ I will offer constructive feedback and suggestions for improving the school.

-- > I will attend all parent meetings and conferences scheduled for my child.

-- > By signing my name below I acknowledge that I have received and reviewed the CMCCS Family Handbook and its Appendix, which include:

-- ➤ Appendix A Anti-Bullying Policy

-- ➤ Appendix B Commitment to Excellence Policy

-- Appendix C Complaint Policy (English)

-- Appendix D Complaint Policy (Spanish)

-- Appendix E Dignity for All Students Act

-- > Appendix F Discipline Policy

-- Appendix G Discipline Policy for Students with Disabilities

-- Appendix H Family Educational Rights and Privacy Act (FERPA)

-- Appendix I Freedom of Information Law (FOIL) Policy

-- Appendix J Growth for Success Policy

-- ➤ Appendix K Health Policy

-- Appendix L Immigrant Students' Rights to Attend Public Schools Policy

-- Appendix M Internet Safety Policy

-- ➤ Appendix N NYS Open Meetings Law

-- Appendix O Sanctuary Policy

-- > Appendix P School Safety Plan

-- Appendix Q School Wellness Policy

-- ➤ Appendix R Student Enrollment Policy

-- Appendix S Student Promotion & Retention Policy

-- Appendix T Violence Prevention Training Policy

-- ➤ Appendix U 504 Procedures Manual

-Parent/Guardian Signature: Date:
+ll make sure that my child arrives every day by 7:50 a.m.
+(Monday-Friday) or boards

+bus at the scheduled time.

+Il offer constructive feedback and suggestions for improving the school.
+Il attend all parent meetings and conferences scheduled for my child.

+y signing my name below I acknowledge that I have received and reviewed the CMCCS Family Handbook

+y signing my name below i acknowledge that i have received and reviewed the Civicos Family Handbook and its Appendix, which include:

+Appendix A Anti-Bullying Policy

+Appendix B Commitment to Excellence Policy

+Appendix C Complaint Policy (English)

+Appendix D Complaint Policy (Spanish)

+Appendix E Dignity for All Students Act

+Appendix F Discipline Policy

+Appendix G Discipline Policy for Students with Disabilities

+Appendix H Family Educational Rights and Privacy Act (FERPA)

+Appendix I Freedom of Information Law (FOIL) Policy

+Appendix J Growth for Success Policy

+Appendix K Health Policy

+Appendix L Immigrant Students' Rights to Attend Public Schools Policy

+Appendix M Internet Safety Policy

+Appendix N NYS Open Meetings Law

+Appendix O Sanctuary Policy

+Appendix P School Safety Plan

+Appendix Q School Wellness Policy

+Appendix R Student Enrollment Policy

+Appendix S Student Promotion & Retention Policy

+Appendix T Violence Prevention Training Policy

+Appendix U 504 Procedures Manual

+Parent/C Suardian Signature: Date:

+CCHOC NI

+SCHOO)L

+I will respect the culture of my students by creating an open forum to discuss and

+appreciate all walks of life.

+I will honor the unique talents and strengths of each student and prepare lessons to

+reach them all.
+I will choose to be positive even in a positive situation

+I will choose to be positive even in a negative situation.
+I will address concerns in the forums provided, and always bring concerns to the source.

+I will address concerns in the forums provided, and always bring concerns to the source.
+I will empower my students, colleagues, and families to make positive choices and to also hold me

+ū. accountable to the same expectation.

+Dringing Pa Signatura:

+1's Signature: Date:

+APPR('s Signature:Date: DVED: 8/6/19